-David is now a full-time writer, specializing in fantasy and science fiction.
-His first novel, Children of Amarid, volume one of The LonTobyn Chronicle, was released by Tor Books in 1997.
+Writing under his own name, David is the author of eleven epic fantasy novels.
+His first book, Children of Amarid, volume one of The LonTobyn Chronicle, was released by Tor Books in 1997.
 It was followed by The Outlanders (1998) and Eagle-Sage (2000).
 In 1999, The LonTobyn Chronicle was awarded the William L. Crawford Memorial Fantasy Award by the International Association for the Fantastic in the Arts (IAFA).
 The Crawford award is given annually to the best book or series by a new fantasy author.
 Volumes of The LonTobyn Chronicle have been translated into Dutch, German, Russian, and Czechoslovakian.

 David's second series, the critically acclaimed Winds of the Forelands, consists of five volumes, Rules of Ascension, Seeds of Betrayal, Bonds of Vengeance, Shapers of Darkness, and Weavers of War, which were released by Tor in 2002, 2003, 2005, and 2007 respectively (Bonds and Shapers both came out in '05).
-All five books are now available in paperback and can now be purchased from Amazon.Com.
+All five books are available in paperback and also in audio format.
+They can be purchased from Amazon.Com.
 Volumes of Winds of the Forelands have been translated into Russian, French, Bulgarian, and Spanish.

-Never one to waste time, David has recently completed work on a new fantasy series called Blood of the Southlands.
-This trilogy is set in the same world as Winds of the Forelands and even includes characters from that series (We're not saying who -- no spoilers here).
+David followed the Winds of the Forelands series with a related trilogy, Blood of the Southlands.
 The first volume of Blood of the Southlands, The Sorcerers' Plague, was released by Tor Books in December 2007 and reissued in paperback in February 2009.
 The second volume, The Horsemen's Gambit, was published by Tor Books in February 2009, and appeared in paperback a year later.
-And the third volume, The Dark-Eyes' War, was originally published in February 2010, and has just been reissued in paperback.
+And the third volume, The Dark-Eyes' War, was originally published in February 2010, and appeared in paperback in 2011.

 David has also written the novelization for the Ridley Scott production of Robin Hood starring Russell Crowe and Cate Blanchett.
 The movie first appeared in theaters in May 2010 and the book is still out and available for order!